Practice Areas

 How long do I have to file a personal injury claim in California?+

-Generally two years from the date of injury, but several major exceptions can shorten that drastically.
-Medical malpractice can be as short as one year.
-Claims against a city, county, or government agency typically require a written claim within six months.
-Do not wait — call as soon as you can.
+The general statute of limitations for personal injury in California is two years from the date of injury.
+Medical malpractice can be as short as one year (with notice requirements).
+Claims against a government entity typically require a written claim within six months under Government Code § 911.2.

 What if I was partly at fault for the accident?+